 - The stew will be cooked through in about an hour and ten minutes.

-Step Two: How to Make the Gravy
+Step Two: Make the Gravy

 - Take a jug and add about a half cup of cold water.
 Add approximately 2 tablespoons of gravy powder, and mix in very well.